damienbod/AngularWebpackVisualStudio/Angular2WebpackVisualStudio/src/preparationBlog/blog.md

 Lets dive into this a bit:

-First, we load all our Plugins we want to use processing all the js/ts/... files we have in our project.
+Firstly, all plugins are loaded which are required to process all the js, ts, ... files which are included, or used in the project.

 ```javascript
 var path = require('path');